| |

 Being a spa as well, Onsen Hot Pools offers a couple of other packages besides just soaking in a hot tub.

-What is the best time to go?
+When is the best time to go?

 Because it was so cold when I was in Queenstown (compared to Auckland anyway) the pool felt very hot getting in.
 It takes a while to adjust but if you do find yourself feeling too hot there is a button you can push to add some cold water into the pool.

-The time I booked for my pool was 4pm which was a good time but ideally I would have loved to be here for sunset.
-If you’ve been following me for awhile you’ve probably caught on that sunsets are one of my favourite things EVER!
+The time I booked for my pool was 4 pm which was a good time but ideally, I would have loved to be here for sunset.
+If you’ve been following me for a while you’ve probably caught on that sunsets are one of my favourite things EVER!

-If you are the kind of person who loves stargazing, go for a night time booking.
+If you are the kind of person who loves stargazing, go for a nighttime booking.
 You’ll also receive a free upgrade to enjoy Onsen by lantern light for all bookings after sunset.

-What to bring
+What to bring to Onsen Hot Pools

 There isn’t a lot you need to bring with you, just togs and of course a camera cause did you even go to the Onsen Hot Pools if you didn’t post a photo on Insta?!